7 things (not) to do when you're invited for dinner in Luxembourg

 Mind your table manners!
 Luxembourgers are very sensitive when it comes to bad table manners.
 So, keep your elbows off the table and don’t gulp that wine down in one go, never mind how good it is.

-Dinner usually start with a glass of Crémant and some hors d’oeuvres, followed by the actual meal, which can be anything from a main course and dessert meal to a 5-course traditional Luxembourgish Kiermes-meal.
+Dinner usually starts with a glass of Crémant and some hors d'oeuvres, followed by the actual meal, which can be anything from a main course and dessert meal to a 5-course traditional Luxembourgish Kiermes-meal.
 In any event, plan enough time.
-Luxembourgers like to catch up over a good meal, and it is not unknown for even a small informal meal to last several hours.
-Not because the food would take that long, but because nobody wants to leave the table.
+Luxembourgers enjoy being together and schnëssen (chatting), and it is not unknown for even a small informal get-together to last several hours.

 Don't overdo the drinking

 In all probability, your hosts will have put quite a bit of thought into which drinks to serve, from the Crémant at the apéritif, via the wine(s) and up to the spirits at the digestif.
-Politely refusing alcohol will lead to you being offered alternatives.
-Indeed, because of the strict DUI laws, many invitees will stick to one glass of wine over dinner, and spirits are only occasionally served these days.
+Politely refusing alcohol will lead to you being offered alternatives, so don't be afraid to decline alcohol if you don't feel like drinking.
+Indeed, because of the strict laws against DUI, many invitees will stick to one glass of wine over dinner, and spirits are only occasionally served these days.
 If they are, Luxembourgish Drëppen (fruit brandies) are just as popular as Cognac, Whisky, Limoncello or a Grappa.
-The country's oppennes translates into the choice of spirits.
+The country's international openness translates into the choice of spirits.

-In any way, don’t overdo the drinking – you might get away with being tipsy, but being stone drunk is going to seriously ruin your reputation.
+In any way, don't overdo the drinking – you might get away with being tipsy, but being stone drunk is going to seriously ruin your reputation and your host's evening.